starrieste/dwu/README.md

 ## Contribution

-You can make issues and PRs and stuff idrk we'll see
+You can make issues and PRs, that would be awesome

-I am an ameteur developer and I am very dumb dumb so if you have any advice, feel free to yell at me, thanks qwq